Sam Mitchell (footballer)

-Samuel Mitchell (born 12 October 1982) is an Australian rules football coach and former player who is the current coach of the Hawthorn Football Club in the Australian Football League.
+Samuel Mitchell (born 12 October 1982) is an Australian rules football coach and former player who is the current coach of the Hawthorn Football Club in the Australian Football League (AFL).

-As a player, he played with the Hawthorn Football Club and West Coast Eagles in the Australian Football League.
+As a player, he played with Hawthorn Football Club and the West Coast Eagles in the AFL.
 Following his retirement in 2017, Mitchell remained with West Coast as an assistant coach in 2018.
-In 2019, Mitchell returned to Hawthorn as the midfield coach before becoming head of development and senior coach of Hawthorn's VFL affiliate team, the Box Hill Hawks in 2021.
+In 2019, Mitchell returned to Hawthorn as the midfield coach before becoming head of development and senior coach of Hawthorn's VFL reserves affiliate team, the Box Hill Hawks, in 2021.
 In July 2021, Hawthorn appointed Mitchell as the next senior coach, taking over from Alastair Clarkson at the end of the 2021 season.

 Early life

-A product of Mooroolbark, in Melbourne's outer eastern suburbs, Mitchell played in the under 18 TAC Cup competition with the Eastern Ranges.
+Born in Mooroolbark, in Melbourne's outer eastern suburbs, Mitchell played in the under 18 TAC Cup competition with the Eastern Ranges.
 He was the club's best and fairest player in 1999 and 2000.
 Disappointed at being overlooked in the 2000 draft, Mitchell joined the Box Hill Hawks.
-After a couple of games in the reserves he gained promotion to the seniors and completed the season as the team's number one rover.
+After time in the reserves, he was promoted to the seniors, and completed the season as the team's number one rover.
 He was a member of Box Hill's premiership side in 2001.